vladimirdabic/TCPMon/README.md

         - User module

 All of the variables described above can be accessed from your script by using `extern var ...;`

+## TODO
+TCPMon is not fully finished yet, its missing some features:
+- Sending data to the server with Blaze
+- Schema array syntax for arrays that end with a byte (i.e. `char[] until 0`)